 KATHARINE N. BROOKS

-Katharine Brooks has been involved in the art world for over 20 years with a specialty in Latin American Art.
-Born in Guatemala and fluent in Spanish, she attended St. George’s School in Newport, Rhode Island and graduated with her B.A. from Bucknell University.
+Katharine Brooks has been involved in the art world for over 20 years, with a specialization in Latin American Art.
+Born in Guatemala and fluent in Spanish, she attended St. George’s School in Newport, Rhode Island and earned her B.A. from Bucknell University.

-At Christie’s, she gained extensive experience in all aspects of the auction process— working on some of the foremost collections to come to market and engaging with the global art market through domestic and international art fairs.
-Building connections with collectors, dealers and specialists across the US, Latin America and Europe, she gained direct access to prime collections.
+During her tenure at Christie’s, Katharine gained extensive experience in all aspects of the auction process— working with some of the foremost collections to come to market and engaging with the global art market through domestic and international art fairs.
+By building relationships with collectors, dealers and specialists across the United States, Latin America, and Europe, she gained direct access to prime collections.

 Katharine is highly qualified to understand the needs of collectors navigating the art market and the process of collection building.
-She has maintained close relationships with colleagues and specialists across different fine art departments, conservators, and foundations - a network which she is able to utilize to best serve her clients.
+She has maintained close relationships with colleagues and specialists across different fine art departments, conservators, and foundations - an extensive network she draws upon to best serve her clients.

 Committed to continuous learning, she has expanded her knowledge through supplemental courses at MOMA and holds a certificate in Contemporary Art from Christie’s Education.

-Since moving to Charlottesville, Virginia, she has dedicated herself to the local non-profit and creative art community.
-For the last several years, she has chaired the Women’s Initiative’s annual silent art auction and has joined the board of Second Street Gallery, a 501(c)9 non-profit dedicated to providing educational programs, community outreach and support for emerging and established artists.
+Since moving to Charlottesville, Virginia, she has dedicated herself to the local non-profit and creative arts community.
+For several years she has chaired the Women’s Initiative’s annual silent art auction and has joined the board of Second Street Gallery, a 501(c)9 nonprofit dedicated to providing education, community outreach and support for emerging and established artists.

-Katharine lives with her husband, three little girls and two rambunctious dogs.
-In her free time, she enjoys cooking, hiking, horseback riding, trips to Guatemala to visit family and seeing as much art as she can!
+Katharine lives with her husband, three young daughters, and two rambunctious little dogs.
+In her free time, she enjoys hiking, tennis, Mahjong, needlepoint, visiting family in Guatemala, and seeing as much art as possible!